ibmresilient/resilient-community-apps/res_qraw_mitre/README.md

 artifact.
 The user can then select the rule, "Find All QRadar Reference Sets".
 It is a rule included in QRadar integration 2.0.
 ![Artifact](./screenshots/artifact.png)
 The result is shown in the "QRadar Reference Set" data table.
-Note that the "Source" column (if not empty)shows the QRadar rule that added this IP into the reference set.
-In this example, a rule called "EC: Personal Data Transferred to Third Countries/Regions" monitors source IPs that contact external malicious sites, and log the source IPs into a Reference Set called "EC Compromised Hosts".
+Note that the "Source" column (if not empty) shows the QRadar rule that added this IP into the reference set.
+In this example, a rule called "EC: Personal Data Transferred to Third Countries/Regions" monitors source IPs that contact external malicious sites, and logs the source IPs into a Reference Set called "EC Compromised Hosts".
 This IP address (193.184.16.214) is in that Reference Set.

 Once the "QRadar Reference Set" data table is populated with data, user can select